 ABSTRACT

-The present investigation was conducted during the rabi season of 2025–26 at the Agricultural Research Farm of the Department of Genetics and Plant Breeding, Lovely Professional University, Phagwara, Punjab, to assess combining ability and gene action in mustard .
-A total of 40 genotypes comprising 12 parents (9 lines and 3 testers), 27 F₁ hybrids, and one check were evaluated in a randomized block design.
-Analysis of variance revealed highly significant differences among genotypes, parents, and crosses for all traits, indicating substantial genetic variability and heterotic potential.
+The present investigation was conducted during the rabi season of 2025–26 at the Agricultural Research Farm of the Department of Genetics and Plant Breeding, Lovely Professional University, Phagwara, Punjab to assess combining ability and gene action in mustard .
+A total of 40 genotypes comprising 12 parents (9 lines and 3 testers), 27 F1 hybridsand one check were evaluated in a randomized block design.
+Analysis of variance revealed highly significant differences among genotypes, parents and crosses for all traits, indicating substantial genetic variability and heterotic potential.
 Combining ability analysis showed that both general combining ability (GCA) and specific combining ability (SCA) variances were significant for most traits, suggesting the involvement of both additive and non-additive gene actions.
-Additive gene action predominated for traits such as days to 50% flowering, plant height, and siliqua-related characters, while non-additive gene action was more important for biological yield, seed yield, and harvest index.
+Additive gene action predominated for traits such as days to 50% flowering, plant height and siliqua-related characters, while non-additive gene action was more important for biological yield, seed yield and harvest index.
 Among parents, JD 6 and 45 S 46 emerged as superior general combiners among lines, while RK GOLD was identified as the best tester for yield and its components.
-Crosses such as HYOLA ADV 40 × RK GOLD, 45 S 46 × RK GOLD, JD 6 × RK GOLD, and NRCH-B1 × GSC 07 exhibited high SCA effects and were identified as promising hybrids.
+Crosses such as HYOLA ADV 40 × RK GOLD, 45 S 46 × RK GOLD, JD 6 × RK GOLD and NRCH-B1 × GSC 07 exhibited high SCA effects and were identified as promising hybrids.
 High heritability and predictability ratios for several traits indicated the effectiveness of selection, whereas traits governed by non-additive effects can be exploited through heterosis breeding.
 Overall, the study provides valuable insights for developing high-yielding mustard hybrids with improved agronomic performance.